Closures

 When you define a function that takes a closure, you should take FnOnce if you can (i.e. you call it once), or FnMut else, and last Fn.
 This allows the most flexibility for the caller.

-In contrast, when you have a closure, the most flexible you can have is Fn (it can be passed everywhere), then FnMut, and lastly FnOnce.
+In contrast, when you have a closure, the most flexible you can have is Fn (which can be passed to a consumer of any of the 3 closure traits), then FnMut, and lastly FnOnce.

-By default, closures will capture by reference if they can.
-The move keyword makes them capture by value.
+By default, closures will capture each variable from an outer scope by the least demanding form of access they can (by shared reference if possible, then exclusive reference, then by move).
+The move keyword forces capture by value.

 fn make_greeter(prefix: String) -> impl Fn(&str) {